 It is VAST, one of the largest wooden buildings in the world.
 Amazingly, this 1709 rebuild is only two-thirds of the size of the original building.
 The mind boggles.

 The magnificent Great Buddha of Todai-ji is one of the largest bronze Buddha images in the world.
 Its ears alone are over 8ft long!
 If you walk around the statue, on the back right corner is a wooden column with a hole through it.
 That hole is the same size as one of the Great Buddha’s nostrils.
-Legend has it, if you squeeze through the hole enlightenment is guaranteed.
+Legend has it, if you can squeeze through the hole you will attain enlightenment.

 Be sure to climb the stairs up to the two sub-temples of Todai-ji, Nigatsu-do.
 You will be rewarded with a lovely veranda with views over the city and of Sangatsu-do, the oldest building in the complex.